There are at least 6 different types of PCOS that are recognized.

 I have found in my practice that many thyroid patients are undertreated or are currently using the wrong type of medication.

-If you fit into this category be sure to explore thyroid medications which contain T3 medications (such as NDT, or Cytomel) which may have a more dramatic effect on your thyroid compared to levothyroxine and Synthroid.
+If you fit into this category be sure to explore thyroid medications that contain T3 medications (such as NDT, or Cytomel) which may have a more dramatic effect on your thyroid compared to levothyroxine and Synthroid.

 Your doctor should know to check for these conditions but you should also be aware of them so you can be an advocate for yourself!